protectai/llm-guard/docs/input_scanners/sentiment.md

-score can be -1 to 1 depending. ref: https://www.nltk.org/howto/sentiment.html

 # Sentiment Scanner

-It scans and evaluates the overall sentiment of prompts using the zSentimentIntensityAnalyzer` from the NLTK (Natural Language Toolkit) library.
+It scans and evaluates the overall sentiment of prompts using the `SentimentIntensityAnalyzer` from the NLTK (Natural Language Toolkit) library.

 ## Attack